A little island with a lot packed in: great for cycling, golf, water sports, and photographs with the Crocodile Rock.

 Please visit Millport Motors for up-to-date bus timetable information.

 The connecting bus service is privately operated, by Millport Motors and some services may have restrictions on passenger numbers.
-They can be contacted on 01475 530 555.

 The Isle of Cumbrae has a circumference of 10.25 miles and has a number of easy walks taking between 2 - 4 hours with rewarding views across the Firth of Clyde and Bute.
 The walks also take you by Robertson Museum and Aquarium which highlights the indigenous marine life around the island.
 There is a small coffee shop too for those looking for a short rest and refreshments.
 For more information on walking, check out Millport on the Visit Scotland website.